garagehive/garagehive.github.io/docs/garagehive-create-a-purchase-order.md

 [Go back to top](#top)

 ### How to Split a Purchase Order Across Multiple Invoices
-At times, it's possible that the items listed in a Purchase Order will be delivered through multiple invoices.
-Here is how to effectively process the Purchase Order with the multiple invoices:
+In some cases, the items listed in a Purchase Order (PO) may be delivered through several invoices.
+Here's how to effectively manage and process a Purchase Order with multiple invoices:
-1. Open the Purchase Order with the items to be received.
+1. Open the Purchase Order containing the items to be received.
-2. Delete from the **Qty. to Receive** column, the quantity of the item that has a different invoice (or the invoice has yet to be received).
+2. Adjust the **Qty. to Receive** column by removing the quantity of any items that are associated with a different invoice (or have not yet been invoiced).

    ![](media/garagehive-purchase-order-with-multiple-invoices1.png)